To come up with a novel approach for symbolic input for wearable technologies in scenarios where a physical keyboard cannot be used,

 Working with the myo - Challenges

-The MYO (by Thalmic Labs) seemed to be a good fit for input in such a scenario because it is
+The MYO (by Thalmic Labs) seemed to be a good fit for input in scenarios where physical keyboards or voice commands are not suitable.

-minimally intrusive and can be used anywhere since it is worn on the hand and reads muscle activity,
+Since it is worn on the hand and reads muscle activity, it is minimally intrusive and can be used anywhere.

-There are very few simple poses that the MYO can recognize.
+- Few simple built-in poses that the MYO could recognize.

 We combined the accelerometer and gyroscope data with the pose information to come up with a bigger vocabulary of gestures to support more interactions.